 The Tian Tan Buddha stands at 34 meters high and is a must-see for any trip to Hong Kong!
 You can visit this ginormous statue any day of the week.
 To get to the platform that the statue sits on, you’ll need to walk up the grueling 268 steps – quite a workout, but oh so worth it!

-For those who are handicapped, or simply unable to fathom a 268-step climb, opt for the small, winding path that leads up to the Buddha instead!
+For those with mobility issues, or simply unable to fathom a 268-step climb, opt for the small, winding path that leads up to the Buddha instead!
 Once at the top, you’ll have insaaaane views of Lantau Island, as well as a close-up look of this huge landmark.

 You can choose to go inside the statue, there are 3 halls inside and they are full of Buddhism relics and interesting items.
 However, staying on the outside of the statue doesn’t mean you’ll miss out on anything though.
 You’ll be able to catch some fabulous photos either way!